Martin Luther King Jr.: Mary's Cafe Sit-In, 1950

+King cited the incident saying it was “a formative step” in his “commitment to a more just society.”
+The Mary's Cafe sit-in demonstrated the power of non-violent civil disobedience.
+Nichols' reaction in retrieving a weapon and discharging it to scare the group, or summon his guard dog, to young people's refusal to leave unserved, showed King the potency of such tactics.
+This sit-in is believed to be the first deployment of the non-violence and civil disobedience tactics which would distinguish King's activism and legacy.

+The Mary's Cafe sit-in occurred six months prior to Mordecai Johnson's Lecture on Gandi at the First Unitarian Church of Philadelphia on November 19, 1950 where King would be formally exposed to these tactics.
+At that lecture and in discussions with Dr. Johnson at the Fellowship House, Dr. King would be inspired and galvanized by how Mahatma Gandhi integrated Henry David Thoreau's theory of Nonviolent resistance and civil disobedience tactics.
+Patrick Duff, a South Jersey resident, discovered the police report detailing the events at Mary's after searching the archive at The Martin Luther King, Jr. Research and Education Institute.

 Montgomery bus boycott, 1955

-The Dexter Avenue Baptist Church, where King was called to be a minister in 1954, was influential in the Montgomery, Alabama, African-American community.
-As the church's pastor, he became known for his oratorical preaching in Montgomery and the surrounding region.
+The Dexter Avenue Baptist Church was influential in the Montgomery African-American community.
+As the church's pastor, King became known for his oratorical preaching in Montgomery and surrounding region.

-In March 1955, Claudette Colvin—a fifteen-year-old black schoolgirl in Montgomery—refused to give up her bus seat to a white man in violation of Jim Crow laws, local laws in the Southern United States that enforced racial segregation.
-King was on the committee from the Birmingham African-American community that looked into the case; E. D. Nixon and Clifford Durr decided to wait for a better case to pursue because the incident involved a minor.

-Nine months later on December 1, 1955, a similar incident occurred when Rosa Parks was arrested for refusing to give up her seat on a city bus.
-The two incidents led to the Montgomery bus boycott, which was urged and planned by Nixon and led by King.
-King was in his twenties, and had just taken up his clerical role.
-The other ministers asked him to take a leadership role simply because his relative newness to community leadership made it easier for him to speak out.
-King was hesitant about taking the role but decided to do so if no one else wanted it.
+In March 1955, Claudette Colvin—a black schoolgirl in Montgomery—refused to give up her bus seat to a white man in violation of Jim Crow laws, local laws in the Southern US that enforced racial segregation.
+On December 1, 1955, Rosa Parks was arrested for refusing to give up her seat on a city bus.
+These incidents led to the Montgomery bus boycott, which was urged and planned by Edgar Nixon and led by King.
+The other ministers asked him to take a leadership role because his relative newness to community leadership made it easier for him to speak out.
+King was hesitant but decided to do so if no one else wanted it.

 The boycott lasted for 385 days, and the situation became so tense that King's house was bombed.
-King was arrested for traveling 30 mph in a 25 mph zone and jailed during this campaign, which overnight drew the attention of national media, and greatly increased King's public stature.
-The controversy ended when the United States District Court issued a ruling in Browder v.
-Gayle that prohibited racial segregation on all Montgomery public buses.
-Blacks resumed riding the buses again, and were able to sit in the front with full legal authorization.
+King was arrested for traveling 30 mph in a 25 mph zone and jailed, which drew the attention of national media, and increased King's public stature.
+The controversy ended when the US District Court issued a ruling in Browder v.
+Gayle that prohibited racial segregation on Montgomery public buses.

 King's role in the bus boycott transformed him into a national figure and the best-known spokesman of the civil rights movement.